-This is a detailed review of LingoAce, an online Chinese learning service.
+This is a detailed and genuine review of LingoAce, an online Chinese learning service.
 In this post, I’ve tried to compare the differences between the various LingoAce offerings, and also make comparison to other online learning platforms that we have tried, to allow you to make an informed decision of the best fit for your family.

 In 2020 we tried the LingoAce Singapore Online programme (which aligns to Singapore’s Ministry of Education curriculum), and this year, we’ve tried the LingoAce Advanced Program (which aligns with Mainland China’s Ministry of Education curriculum).
 This post also compares the different syllabus options available at LingoAce.
 The options are actually incredibly different, and now having tried both versions out, I totally understand why so many blog readers were explaining their experience was different from ours!

 [Post script: This original review was written in 2020, however see our update 2 years later to see how we’re continued our learning]

 LingoAce is a Singaporean edtech startup, providing an online platform for learning Chinese, in a fun and engaging way, targeted and children aged 4 – 15 years old.
 It was founded by an entrepreneur and parent, Hugh Yao, who was endeavouring to make language-learning engaging for children.